C – printf() Features and Format

 The output of the code above is 1.7 or 1.7 since 1.7 is a small number.
 The code below will use big numbers.

 The code above outputs 1.7e+006 or 1.7E+006 since it is a big number.
 This is how useful %g and %G are.
 Those placeholders automatically determine whether to use the scientific notation or not.
 As a result, the placeholders choose one of the notations to obtain the smallest number of digits that represents the same overall number.
-This means that 1.7 is smaller than 1.7e0 by one digit, and 1.7e6 is smaller than 1700000 by two digits.
+This means that 1.7 is smaller than 1.7e0 (length wise), and 1.7e6 is smaller than 1700000 (length wise as well).

 Small Numbers with Scientific Notations